SCLC Logo

 Location: Shasta District Fairgrounds, Fusaro Hall

-This safety training class will allow attendees to receive an “Interagency Emergency Equipment Operator Card” issued by Cal Fire and US Forest Service through the State Fire Marshalls Office.
+This safety training class will allow attendees to receive an “Interagency Emergency Equipment Operator Card” issued by Cal Fire and U.S. Forest Service through the State Fire Marshalls Office.
 When properly equipped, persons with the “Vendor Card” can work on fires under Cal Fire or Forest Service command.

 Instructors: Tom Fields, Fire Science Instructor with Shasta-Trinity Regional Occupation Program and Assistant Chief, Palo Cedro Fire Department.
 Gary Lyons, retired Battalion Chief, Cal Fire.
-Class size limited to 40 students.

-Registration Fee $175 – Lunch provided
+Registration Fee: $175 – Lunch provided

 To register contact: